soos-io/soos-digitalocean-dast-droplet/README.md

 packer build soos-dast/marketplace-image.json
 ```

-(and then go get a coffee :coffee: - it takes a few minutes :grin: )
+( ...and then go get a coffee :coffee: - it takes a few minutes :grin: )

 ### Test the Snapshot
 Create a droplet from the new snapshot image.